Wadasco/website/_pages/covid-19/index.md

 * Kenya: CORE Group's community health volunteers capture potential human and animal cases on ODK.
 [Learn more](https://coregroup.org/wp-content/uploads/2020/03/COVID19-Technologies-Combined.pdf).
 * Philippines: Quarantined and hospitalized cases in Region 12 are reported using ODK.
 [Learn more](https://www.mindanews.com/top-stories/2020/03/male-patient-from-sultan-kudarat-dies-while-awaiting-virus-test-results).

 If you are using or thinking about using ODK for the COVID-19 response please let us know at [team@getodk.org](mailto:team@getodk.org).
-We'd love to know more about your work so we can better support it.
+We'd love to learn more about your work so we can better support it.